Alfresco/SearchServices/search-services/alfresco-search/doc/architecture/solr-content-store-removal/00001-solr-content-store-removal.md

 - removes any interactions with the content store
 - extends the _DefaultSolrHighlighter_
-- contains at 95% the Alfresco specific logic (mainly related with the field mapping/renaming).
+- consists of 95% Alfresco specific logic (mainly related with the field mapping/renaming).
 Each time it needs to execute the highlighting logic, it delegates the Solr superclass.
-- it still has a 5% of code copied from the superclass.
-That because sometime it has't been possible to decorate Solr methods from the superclass (see _getSpanQueryScorer_ or _getHighlighter_ methods)
+- 5% of the code is still copied from the superclass.
+This is because sometimes it has't been possible to decorate Solr methods from the superclass (see _getSpanQueryScorer_ or _getHighlighter_ methods)

 The field mapping/renaming didn't allow to remove completely the custom component.
 However, the refactoring described above could be a first step for externalising (in an intermediate REST layer) that logic.
-Once did that, the custom highlighter could be removed and replaced with the plain Solr built-in component.
+Once that was done, the custom highlighter could be removed and replaced with the plain Solr built-in component.

 ### Clustering